 Impact Of Globalization In The Indian Education Sector

-It is often been said that globalization is altogether a new concept which is a few years old but then an important question arises -Is it really a new idea?
+It is often been said that globalization is altogether a new concept that is a few years old but then an important question arises -Is it really a new idea?

 Globalization Benefits in the Field of Education: